XGR Chain — Network Upgrade & Hardfork Process

 In this case:

-- all nodes already know the activation block
+- all nodes know the activation block

-- upgraded binaries are required before activation
+- compatible binaries are required before activation

 A mismatch can cause: